celestiaorg/docs/docs/community/itn-tos.md

 may combine information we receive from you with information we obtain from Third-Party Services, including but not limited to:

-*	Transaction information.
+*	<u>Transaction information</u>.
 Information related to transactions in your Wallet, your Wallet address, activities performed using your Wallet, tokens received by your Wallet, or transactions initiated or completed.
-*	Identification information.
-We collect your government identification (e.g., driver’s license, passport, etc.), proof of address, biometric information, and entity formation information if applicable.
+*	<u>Identification information</u>.
+We collect your government identification (e.g., driver’s
+  license, passport, etc.), proof of address, biometric information, and entity formation information if applicable.
 By agreeing to these Terms, you consent to our use of your biometric information, and understand and agree that our use of the biometric information